yuvaramsingh94/Behaviour-cloning-for-self-driving-car/README.md

 #**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* use the simulator to collect the image and strearing angle as labels (best practice is to drive around the track twice and also in the opposite direction )
-* Train and validate the model with a training and validation set
+* import the image and stearing angle
-* Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+* construct neural network to calculate the weights to find and adjust the stearing angle to drive the car inside the track
+* train a model based on the training dat collected from the step 1 and save the model
+* after the training step , open the simulator in  "Autonomous mode"
+* run the drive.py file by passing the location path of the model as an arguement in the terminal window (python drive.py /path/of/themodel/)
+* once the model is initialized , it should start driving the car . based on your model and the system you are using , the accuracy of the driving might differ i used (Alienware i5 NVIDIA® GeForce® GTX 965M   my friends lap :) ) to train and test my model

 [//]: # (Image References)